Zhaozixiang1228/VF-Bench/README.md

 ```
 <!-- We also recommand [pyav](https://github.com/PyAV-Org/PyAV) for video I/O, which relies on [ffmpeg](https://www.ffmpeg.org/) (tested with version 5.1.7-0+deb12u1). -->

-## 🏃 Run inference demo (for understanding UniVF & see demo & for your own videos)
+## 🏃 Run inference demo (for understanding UniVF & for your own videos)
 All scripts are designed to run from the project root directory.

 ### ⬇ Download pre-trained checkpoints